Watch our Video

 A registered charity ourselves, we provide 8 online health checks, the huge information hub, Quality Mark and 3 online directories.
 It works for any non profit, not just charities.

-• Funding Finder - click through to more funders than any other grants directory, categories for Crisis Funding, Core Funding and Small Charities & Community Groups and 50+ downloadable grant lists.
+• Funding Finder - click through to more funders than any other grants directory, categories for CICs, Core Funding, Small Charities, and Community and Sports Groups.

 • Help Finder – find advice, pro bono support and free services and products, including companies that make financial donations.